-By making these 10 lifestyle changes, you can lower your blood pressure and reduce your risk of heart disease.
+By making these 10 lifestyle changes, you can lower your blood pressure and reduce your risk of heart disease.By Mayo Clinic Staff

 Here are 10 lifestyle changes you can make to lower your blood pressure and keep it down.

-Regular physical activity — at least 30 to 60 minutes most days of the week — can lower your blood pressure by 4 to 9 millimeters of mercury (mm Hg).
-And it doesn't take long to see a difference.
-If you haven't been active, increasing your exercise level can lower your blood pressure within just a few weeks.
+Regular physical activity — at least 30 minutes most days of the week — can lower your blood pressure by 4 to 9 millimeters of mercury (mm Hg).
+It's important to be consistent because if you stop exercising, your blood pressure can rise again.

-If you have prehypertension — systolic pressure between 120 and 139 or diastolic pressure between 80 and 89 — exercise can help you avoid developing full-blown hypertension.
+If you have slightly high blood pressure (prehypertension), exercise can help you avoid developing full-blown hypertension.
 If you already have hypertension, regular physical activity can bring your blood pressure down to safer levels.